 IZWTAG is able to offer an annual number of training spots at no cost to eligible individuals.
 Courses are available for community waste operators, recycling champions and facility managers.
 Trainees receive classroom and hands-on field instruction, along with practical tools.
 After completing a course, trainees receive a certificate of completion from IZWTAG and in some cases, a partner organization such as the Solid Waste Association of North America (SWANA).

-Select a course from the list of courses below and use the form to register your interest.
-We will get back to you to confirm availability and other details.
+Select a course from the list below and use the form to submit your interest.
+We will get back to you with availability and a registration package.